A Survey of Graph Transformers: Architectures, Theories and Applications: Conclusion

 \section{Conclusion}

-In this survey, we conduct a comprehensive review of the recent advancements in Graph Transformer.
-Our review begins with methods for integrating structural information into the Transformer framework, covering aspects such as multi-level graph tokenization, structural positional encoding, structure-aware attention mechanisms, and model ensemble between GNNs and Transformers.
-We also introduce two prevalent challenges associated with Graph Transformer, scalability and equivariance.
+In this survey, we present a comprehensive review of the recent advancements in Graph Transformers.
+We begin by examining strategies for incorporating structural information into the Transformer architecture, including multi-level graph tokenization, structural positional encodings, structure-aware attention mechanisms, and hybrid models that integrate GNNs with Transformers.
+We also discuss two prominent challenges in GT research: scalability, which pertains to improving architectural efficiency for handling large-scale graphs, and equivariance, which focuses on designing models that respect symmetry constraints inherent in specific data domains.
 Additionally, we explore theoretical developments to uncover connections and evaluate the expressiveness of GTs.
-Following this, we investigate a variety of applications, detailing the datasets and architectures employed by GTs in domains such as biological, social, textual, and visual graphs.
-Concluding with an exploration of prospective research avenues, this survey aims to furnish valuable insights and guidance for future investigations in the field of Graph Transformer.
+For applications, we reorganize the literature around four graph organization forms (relational, geometric, dynamic, heterogeneous) unified under shared task templates, showing that the input graph form predicts effective GT design choices better than the application domain alone.
+The Practical Guidance table (Table~\ref{tab:guidance-matrix}) maps architectural components to graph forms by adoption frequency.
+Concluding with an exploration of prospective research avenues, this survey aims to furnish valuable insights and guidance for future investigations in the field of GTs.